superctj/observatory/README.md

 # Observatory

 ## Codebase and Development Environment Setup
-Assume using Conda for Python package management on Linux machines.
+Assume using [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) for Python package management on Linux machines.

 1. Clone this repo in your working directory: